teni280/weather_station/README.md

 3. **Socket.IO Server**: A Socket.IO server (not included in this repository) is responsible for broadcasting the weather data to connected clients, including the web application.

 4. **Front-End Web Application**: The web application, which runs in a web browser, establishes a connection to the same Socket.IO server.
-It listens for 'data' events from the server and updates the temperature and humidity values in real time.
+It listens for 'data' events from the server and updates the temperature and humidity values in real-time.

 The Arduino IDE provides a convenient platform for programming the ESP32 and handling data collection, making it an essential part of this project's architecture.